johnsonjh/lzpack/README.md

 precious bytes.

-**LZPACK** should build easily anywhere from source code, and requires only an ANSI C89‑conforming compiler, without using any external assemblers.
+**LZPACK** should build easily anywhere from source code, and requires only an ANSI C89‑conforming compiler, without requiring any external assemblers.
 The source repository does not include any binary blobs.
 Instead, the 8080 and Z80 stubs are assembled from their included sources during the build process using an included custom assembler, **StubASM**, also written in portable C89.